danishi/slack-gemini-bot-on-google-cloud/README.md

 This repository provides a Slack bot backend implemented in Python that uses [Slack Bolt](https://slack.dev/bolt-python) and Google Cloud's [Vertex AI Gemini](https://cloud.google.com/vertex-ai) model via the [google-genai](https://pypi.org/project/google-genai/) SDK.
 The bot responds to text, images, PDFs, plain text files, videos, and audio messages, while maintaining conversation context within Slack threads.
 It is designed to run on [Cloud Run](https://cloud.google.com/run).

+If you want to use the [Agent Development Kit](https://google.github.io/adk-docs/), please refer to [this repository](https://github.com/danishi/slack-bot-adk-python-cloudrun)💡

 ## Features
 - Responds to `@mention` messages in Slack channels.
 - Supports text, image, PDF, text file, video, and audio inputs from Slack messages.
 Files are fetched via authenticated URLs and sent to Gemini for multimodal understanding.